yh17/E02a-Control-Structures/README.md

 - Open main05.py.
 What do you expect line 9 to do?
   - What problem is it trying to solve?
   - Run the program and answer the question.
 What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)?
  - Open main06.py.
-How is line 9 different than main05.py?
+How is line 9 different than in main05.py?
    - What would you guess .strip() is doing?
    - Run the program and answer the question.
 Is there another way of writing “red” that will break this logic?
  - Open main07.py.
 Before running this program, how do you expect this to be different than main06.py?